pierrejay/esp32-wifi-api-dev/lib/APIServer/README.md

 - Only requirement is to convert to/from JsonObject for API method execution

 > **Best Practices**
-> - Keep parsing logic separate from request handling
+> - Separate parsing logic from request handling
-> - Use a queue for event notifications to avoid blocking
+> - Queue event notifications to prevent blocking
-> - Implement error handling appropriate for your protocol
+> - Implement protocol-specific error handling
-> - Consider implementing a debug mode for logging
+> - Add debug logging capabilities
-> For more details on server implementation, see existing implementations (ESPAsyncWebserial, MQTT, Serial...).
+>
+> For implementation examples, see the provided HTTP, MQTT and Serial endpoints.

 ## Implementation Details